 Using Azure Cosmos DB in Azure Storage Explorer enables users to manage Azure Cosmos DB entities, manipulate data, update stored procedures and triggers along with other Azure entities like Storage blobs and queues.
 Now you can use the same tool to manage your different Azure entities in one place.
-At this time, Azure Storage Explorer supports SQL accounts.
-The Azure Storage Explorer does not work with the Azure Cosmos DB Local Emulator.
+At this time, Azure Storage Explorer supports SQL, MongoDB, Graph, and Table accounts.

 A Cosmos account with SQL API or Azure Cosmos DB account for the SQL API.
 If you don't have an account, you can create one in the Azure portal, as described in Azure Cosmos DB: Build a SQL API web app with .NET and the Azure portal.

 Install the newest Azure Storage Explorer bits here: Azure Storage Explorer, now we support Windows, Linux, and MAC version.